-EV is an autosomal recessive inherited disorder, which means that 2 abnormal EV genes (one from each parent) are needed to have the disease.
-It has been found that 10% of patients with EV come from marriages between blood relatives (i.e. the parents share a common ancestor).
-In a few cases sex-linked and autosomal dominant inheritance patterns have also been found.
+Epidermodysplasia verruciformis is usually an autosomal recessive inherited disorder, which means that the individual has gained an abnormal EV gene from each parent.
+The parents of about 10% of patients with epidermodysplasia verruciformis are blood relatives (ie, the parents share a common ancestor).
+In a few cases, sex-linked and autosomal dominant inheritance patterns have also been reported.

-Mutations in the EVER1 or EVER2 genes on chromosome 17q25 has been linked in development of EV.
-This mutation decreases cell capacity to fight HPV infections.
-However there are cases of EV that lack this mutation.
-Mutations in Ras homolog gene family member H (RHOH), MST1 deficiency, splicing deficiency in the gene encoding LCK (lymphocyte specific kinase) are noted in sporadic cases.
+Epidermodysplasia verruciformis is often due to mutations in the EVER1 or EVER2 genes on chromosome 17q25.
+The mutation decreases cell capacity to fight HPV infections.
+In cases that lack this mutation, mutations in RAS homolog gene family member H (RHOH), MST1 deficiency, and splicing deficiency in the gene encoding LCK (lymphocyte specific kinase) have been found.

-The warts usually start to develop sometime during childhood.
+The lesions usually start to appear during childhood and persist.
 About 7.5% of cases appear in infancy, 61.5% in children aged 5–11 years and 22.5% in puberty.
 The disease affects both males and females and people of all races.

-Flat wart-like lesions also commonly appear on sun-exposed areas such as the hands, feet, face, and ear lobes.
+Warts occur in irregular clusters of a few to over a hundred lesions.
+They are especially prevalent in sun-exposed areas such as the hands, feet, face, and earlobes.
 Plaque-like lesions usually appear on the trunk, neck, arms and legs.
 The palms, soles, armpits and external genitals may also be involved.